underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

   --expose                                        Enables service exposure for the runner execution.
   --conf-server-path <conf-server-path>           Sets a custom configuration server path.
   --underpost-root <underpost-root>               Sets a custom Underpost root path.
+  --cron-jobs <jobs>                              Comma-separated list of cron jobs to run before executing the script.
+  --timezone <timezone>                           Sets the timezone for the runner execution.
+  --kubeadm                                       Sets the kubeadm cluster context for the runner execution.
+  --k3s                                           Sets the k3s cluster context for the runner execution.
+  --kind                                          Sets the kind cluster context for the runner execution.
+  --log-type <log-type>                           Sets the log type for the runner execution.
+  --deploy-id <deploy-id>                         Sets deploy id context for the runner execution.
+  --user <user>                                   Sets user context for the runner execution.
+  --hosts <hosts>                                 Comma-separated list of hosts for the runner execution.
+  --instance-id <instance-id>                     Sets instance id context for the runner execution.
   -h, --help                                      display help for command

 ```